ris58h/Touch-Tab/README.md

 - Use 3-fingers swipe right or 3-fingers swipe left to switch between apps.
 - Hold after the swipe or swipe slowly to show App Switcher UI.
 Pro tip: you can use 2-fingers scroll to switch apps in App Switcher faster.

+### Hide Status Bar Item
+Holding ⌘, drag it away from the status bar until you see ✖️ (cross icon) then let it go.
+To recover the item, just open Touch-Tab one more time.

 ## Troubleshooting
 ### "Touch-Tab" can’t be opened because Apple cannot check it for malicious software
 Right-click the app and click `Open`, a pop-up will appear, click `Open` again.